 3. Lighting.
 Street lights conforming to City specifications shall be installed at the locations approved by the City Engineer.
 Easements may be required along property lines from utility easements on rear lot lines to rights-of-way so as to provide for a street light interval not to exceed 350 feet.

 4. Sidewalks.
 Concrete sidewalks are required on one (1) side of residential streets and may be required on both sides of the streets with the outside edge located one (1) foot from the property line, and on pedestrian ways as directed by the City Council.
 The Council may also require a bituminous trail to be installed in lieu of the sidewalk when appropriate.
-All sidewalks and trails shall be built to the specifications (including width) of the City Engineer as found in the .
+All sidewalks and trails shall be built to the specifications (including width) of the City Engineer as found in the City's Private Development Standards.
 The City Council may waive this requirement in rural subdivisions or in areas where there may be limited need or feasibility.
 Sidewalks shall be installed prior to the installation of the bituminous wear course.
 The developer shall notify all lot purchasers of sidewalk construction plans.

 5. Signs.
-All signs shall be installed by the developer in accordance with the Minnesota Manual on Uniform Traffic Control Devices and the City of St. Francis Private Development Standards.
+All signs shall be installed by the developer in accordance with the Minnesota Manual on Uniform Traffic Control Devices and the City’s Private Development Standards.

 6. Street Trees.
-In all subdivisions, street and yard trees shall be planted in accordance with applicable landscaping and screening requirements of the Zoning Ordinance, right-of-way ordinances and .
+In all subdivisions, street and yard trees shall be planted in accordance with applicable landscaping and screening requirements of the Zoning Ordinance, right-of-way ordinances and City's Private Development Standards.

 Section 2.
 This Ordinance shall take effect and be enforced from and after its passage and publication according to law.